BabylonJS/OldDocumentationSite/content/How_To/contribute/workloads.md

+---
+PG_TITLE: Customize Your Build
+---

-# Workloads
+# Customize Your Build
-By default, the build process will generate code for all classes in the repo.
-For size reasons you may want to strip out some classes that you are not using.
+Whether you are customizing by [adding new files](/How_To/addFiles) or by selecting which modules to build with you will have to edit the ```config.json``` file from the ```/tools/gulp``` folder.
+By default, the build process will generate code for all classes and so if you want to strip out some classes you need to change the ```currentConfig```.

 ## Custom builds

-To do so, you will have to edit the config.json file from /tools/gulp folder.
+To do so,

-This file starts like this:
+This file starts with this format:

 ```
     "build": {